KSP-KOS/KOS/doc/source/language/delegates.rst

 Under the hood, kOS handles several different kinds of "functions" and methods that aren't actually implemented the same way.
 A ``KOSDelegate`` attempts to hide the details of these differences from the user, but one difference in particular still stands out.
-In kOS version 0.19.0, you cannot reliably make a delegate of a suffix just yet.  (*This is intended as a future feature though.
+As of kOS version 1.1.5.2, you cannot reliably make a delegate of a suffix just yet.  (*This is intended as a future feature though.
 It's been put off because it involves decisions that impact the future of the language and which, once